vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 rika) vā 91 7, 99.
 437 (Devapi TS p 79.
 The Koyanā falls 1oto

-stays there and will be Krtayagam Krstā near Karad 22 Satara
+stays there and will be Kr̥tayagam Krstā near Karad 22 Satara

 pravartala when Kahyuga will ead),